gmadhu27/flutter_custom_dropdown/README.md

 ## Additional information
-Feel free to contribute to this package, raise issues, or suggest new features by creating an issue in the GitHub repository.
+Feel free to contribute to this package, raise issues, or suggest new features by creating an issue in this GitHub repository.
 This package is open-source, and contributions are always welcome.

 For more details and examples, visit the /example folder.

 This README provides a concise overview of how to use the package, examples, and additional information for users.
-You can modify the details based on your specific project requirements, including the repository link or contributing guidelines
+You can modify the details based on your specific project requirements, including the repository link or contributing guidelines.